top of page

 🍳 The Real, Practical Solution:

-Replace Carbs With Protein Don’t Add More Food
+Replace Carbs With Protein—Don’t Add More Food

 Most Indians fail diets because they try to “eat less” or “stop eating carbs.”
+That never works.
+The scientifically correct method is:

 ✔ Reduce a small portion of rice/roti